Skip to main content

 Aerobic systems are common in Heath because conventional drain fields struggle in the local soils.
 TCEQ requires a maintenance contract for all aerobic systems, with inspections every four months.
 Rockwall County requires an affidavit filed with the County Clerk confirming your maintenance agreement.
 Budget $375-$550 per year.

-How Does Lake Ray Hubbard Affect Your Septic System?
+Lake Ray Hubbard and Your Septic System

 Heath wraps along the western shore of Lake Ray Hubbard, and that proximity creates unique septic challenges.
 The lake's normal pool elevation sits at 435.5 feet above mean sea level, but levels fluctuate based on water supply operations and rainfall patterns.
 Properties near the shoreline experience elevated groundwater that can saturate drain fields during wet periods.

-When the water table rises, conventional drain fields can't accept wastewater properly.
+When the water table rises, conventional drain fields can't accept effluent properly.
 Partially treated wastewater can migrate toward the lake through groundwater, creating both a system failure and an environmental concern.
 If you own lakefront or lake-adjacent property in Heath, expect your site evaluation to focus heavily on water table depth and seasonal fluctuation patterns.
 Your system will likely need to be aerobic or use an alternative design that accounts for saturated conditions.

-Per the USDA Soil Survey, the dominant soil around Heath is the Heath soil series itself, consisting of very deep, calcareous alluvial fan deposits.
+The dominant soil around Heath is the Heath soil series itself, consisting of very deep, calcareous alluvial fan deposits.
 These soils are well-drained in the upper layers but slowly permeable deeper down.
 The Blackland Prairie clay common across Rockwall County transitions to sandier loam closer to the lake, creating variable conditions sometimes within the same property.

 What this means for your septic system: